raymcdermott/sedulous/README.md

 # Sedulous

-*sedulous* /sĕj′ə-ləs/
-_adjective_

-- Persevering and constant in effort or application; assiduous.
+- _Persevering and constant in effort or application; assiduous._
-- Diligent in application or pursuit; constant, steady, and persevering in business, or in endeavors to effect an object; steadily industrious; assiduous.
+- _Diligent in application or pursuit; constant, steady, and persevering in business, or in endeavors to effect an object; steadily industrious; assiduous._

-An experiment in durable execution in Clojure.
+An experiment in sedulous execution in Clojure.

 ## Rationale
 There are frequently situations where one would like to reliably transact over two resources that have different transactional models.